-Spreader bars are required to prevent damage to the cabinet, failure to do so can result in damage that is the installer's responsibility.
+Spreader bars are required to prevent damage to the cabinet.
+Failure to do so can result in damage that is the installer's responsibility.

-- 1. Ensure that all shipping materials have been removed from unit. - 2.
-To assist in determining rigging requirements, weights are provided in the Unit Weights & Dimensions section of this manual. - 3.
+- 1. Ensure that all shipping materials have been removed from unit. - To assist in determining rigging requirements, weights are provided in the Unit Weights & Dimensions section of this manual. - 3.
 Refer to submittal for unit weight before lifting.
 Actual weights will vary based on unit configuration. - 4.
-Unit must be lifted by all lifting lugs provided at top for all housing sizes except the 75/150 which must be lifted from the bottom. - 5.
+Unit must be lifted by all lifting lugs located in the corners of the unit base. - 5.
 Spreader bars must be 6-12" longer than the span of the unit to prevent damage to the cabinet by the lift cables. - 6.
 Never rest the spreader bar on the unit. - 7.
 Always test-lift the unit to check for proper balance and rigging before hoisting to desired location. - 8.
 Never lift unit by weatherhood. - 9.
 Never lift units in windy conditions. - 10.
 Preparation of curb and roof openings should be completed prior to lifting unit to the roof. - 11.
 Check to be sure that gasketing (supplied by others) has been applied to the top of the curb prior to lifting the unit and setting on the curb. - 12.
-Do not use forklifts for handling unit on housing sizes 25/35/40, 45/65/85 or 75/150. - If using forklift on housing 10/20, use forks with 48-inch length and ensure forks extend to opposite side of unit using factory-installed forklift pockets at unit base.
+If using forklift, use forks with adequate length to extend to the opposite side of unit using factory installed forklift pockets at unit base. - 13.
+If using forklift on the RTU, ensure forks extend to opposite side of unit using factory-installed forklift pockets at unit base.